pracsec/AmsiBypassHookManagedAPI/README.md

 # AmsiBypassHookManagedAPI

-A new AMSI Bypass technique using .NET ALI Call Hooking.
+A new AMSI Bypass technique using .NET API Call Hooking.